mida18/SNA_link_prediction/README.md

 > This assignment is to predict whether a node pair (node1, node2) has hidden relation (i.e., hidden edge).
 >
 > There are about 20,000 edges provided for reconstructing the social network and the training dataset.
->> This is a directed network, so each node pair represents a directed edge.
+> note: this is a directed network, so each node pair represents a directed edge.
 E.g., (361, 981) represents an edge from node 361 to node 981.
 >
 > The social network has about 5,000 hidden edges.
 These are the relationships that need to be predicted.
 <br>

 ## Make features
+#### 1) Negative sampling
-#### 1) Collect missing edges to obtain negative samples to provide training for binary classifiers.
+> Collect missing edges to obtain negative samples to provide training for binary classifiers.
+>
 #### 2) Train/validation/test cutting
-> make sure that the ratio of positive and negative samples is equal when cutting to avoid training difficulties caused by sample imbalance.
+> Make sure that the ratio of positive and negative samples is equal when cutting to avoid training difficulties caused by sample imbalance.

 |      Data        | Number for training |  Number for testing  |         All        |
 |:----------------:|:-------------------:|:--------------------:|:------------------:|